kurosensama/kurosensama/README.md

 Hello!
-I'm Sen. Just your everyday shy kinda guy that loves anime and games.
+I'm Sen. Just your everyday shy kinda guy that love anime and games.